Ghialfaz/Ghialfaz/README.md

 I'm Irgi Apriana Abas, a passionate 5th-semester Information Technology student with a deep curiosity for coding, problem-solving, and exploring the endless possibilities of tech.

-- 🌱 I’m currently learning advanced Kotlin
+- 🌱 I’m currently learning advanced PHP
 - 🚀 My goals contributing to open-source, building impactful projects, and growing as a developer.
 - 💬 Ask me anything, I like to be friends with anyone